richard-fisher/ramaze/guide/tutorials/introduction.md

 anything you like but in all the tutorials "app.rb" will be used, on top of that it's somewhat of a standard so it's best to just stick with the name.
-The contents of this file can be anything you like as long as it contains the following two lines of code:
+The contents of this file can be anything you like as long as it contains the following three lines of code:

     require 'rubygems' # Only required on Ruby < 1.9
     require 'ramaze'   # Always required

+    # Sets the root directory to the current directory by default.
+Feel free to
+    # add more directories when needed.
+    Ramaze.options.roots = [__DIR__]

 This will load the Ramaze gem, without it you won't be able to create a Ramaze application.
 Besides this you'll obviously need to load a few more files in